Infiziert90/FFXIVGachaSpreadsheet/Website/content/_index.md

 **Last Update**: {{< getLastUpdate >}}

-This website is a collection of data on gacha elements that the game FFXIV provides.
+A collection of data on gacha elements that FFXIV provides the user.

-> "Name" - Name of the obtainable item
+> "Name" - Name of the item
-> "Obtained" - Number of records that obtained this item
+> "Obtained" - Number of times the item was received
+> "Total" - Total number of items received
-> "Percentage" - % in relation to all records
+> "Chance" - % in relation to all records
 >
 > Keep in mind that every draw is based on RNG, so values can vary slightly for each individual